Are you looking for incredible things to do in Georgia (Europe – not the US state!)?

 Georgia’s Black Sea resort town Batumi feels like it belongs in a different country altogether, as the modern architecture reminds one more of Singapore or Dubai.
 But, for all its modern facade, Batumi remains a uniquely Georgian experience.

-There are so many things to do in Georgia, that it’s really not possible to list them all here.
+There are so many things to do in Georgia the country, that it’s really not possible to list them all here.
 So for further inspiration for your trip to the country of Georgia, be sure to check out my list of the Best Places to Visit in the Country of Georgia (Europe) and this Georgia Travel Itinerary and Guide.

 They’re packed with more suggestions and information to help you make the most out of your trip to Georgia.